-Note that there will be a cosmetic difference as celery seeds are small and very dark, while celery powder can be in large pieces and will be a drab olive green.
+Note that there will be a cosmetic difference, as celery seeds are small and very dark, while celery flakes can be in large pieces and will be a drab olive green.
 Depending on the dish, the difference between the two may be very noticeable; however, it may not necessarily be a drawback.

 A decent second choice: Celery powder

-To keep celery powder from overwhelming your dish. start with half as much celery powder as the amount that your recipe indicates for celery flakes.
+To keep celery powder from overwhelming your dish, start with half as much celery powder as the amount that your recipe shows for celery flakes.
 You can then increase to taste if necessary.